jchow97/ssbm_competitive_tool/README.md

 run tournaments more smoothly.
 Additionally, the player statistics can be used by community members to evaluate player performance and use the data to formulate their own player rankings.

+## User stories:
+- As a user, I want to be able to create a 32-player tournament bracket based on player rankings.
+- As a user, I want to be able to add a new player to the player database.
+- As a user, I want to be able to view the head-to-head statistics of two players.
+- As a user, I want to be able to view the ranking of 32 players based on their performances in the past year.